 The Disability Worker Registration Board of Victoria and Victorian Disability Worker Commissioner have consulted widely and will publish their approach to how existing disability workers may become registered, and the transitional arrangements for recognising prior study qualifications and work experience, including details of the process and application forms.

 You can sign up to get more information about the scheme and becoming a registered disability worker by subscribing.

 Types of registration

-The Victorian Register of Disability Workers will have three divisions:
+The Victorian Register of Disability Workers will have two divisions:

 - Division 1 of the register is for the most skilled and qualified practitioners.
 Workers who meet the requirements of this division will be legally allowed to use the title ‘registered disability practitioner’.

 - Division 2 of the register is for most registered workers in direct support roles.
 Workers registered in this division will be legally allowed to use the title ‘registered disability support worker’.